AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 ***Tanto*** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 5 (1d4 + 3) Piercing damage.
 :
-***Vicious Mockery.*** Hatsumomo talks down to her victim.
-The target must succeed on a Wisdom Saving Throw or take 1d6 Psychic damage and have Disadvantage on the next attack roll it makes before the end of its next turn.
+***Vicious Mockery.*** Hatsumomo talks down to her victim. *Wisdom Saving Throw:* DC 15, one creature Hatsumomo can see within 60 feet. *Failure:* 3 (1d6) Psychic damage and the target has Disadvantage on the next attack roll it makes before the end of its next turn.

 ### Reactions